demisto/content-docs/docs/integrations/context-standards-mandatory.md

     },
-    "DetectionEngines": "NUMBER, The total number of engines that checked the indicator.", "PositiveDetections": "NUMBER, The number of engines that positively detected the indicator as malicious.", "Category": "STRING, The category associated with the indicator."
-    "Tags": "STRING, Tags of the URL.",
+    "DetectionEngines": "NUMBER, The total number of engines that checked the indicator.", "PositiveDetections": "NUMBER, The number of engines that positively detected the indicator as malicious.", "Category": "STRING, The category associated with the indicator.", "Tags": "STRING, Tags of the URL.",
     "FeedRelatedIndicators": {
          "value": "STRING, Indicators that are associated with the URL.",